LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/conclusions.md

 A response declaration can be seen as the server's _suggested_ way of consuming the data behind a control, but not necessarily the only way.
-[Profile-based negatiation](cite:cites dxwg) on controls can provide _multiple dimensions_ on how this data can be consumed, by allowing clients to ask the server for returning the data in a different _application profile_, which may be more convenient for the client to work with.
+[Profile-based negotiation](cite:cites dxwg) on controls can provide _multiple dimensions_ on how this data can be consumed, by allowing clients to ask the server for returning the data in a different _application profile_, which may be more convenient for the client to work with.